03 Mar 2022

 Subscribe to our newsletter.
 Enter your details below.

-An important introductory note: Although this article is primarily focused on “working mothers,” we honor the fact that this term can represent a wide range of gender identities and family situations, and that the intersectionality of race, socioeconomic status, and LGBTQ+ identity compound the challenges of balancing employment and caregiving.
+An important introductory note: Although this article is primarily focused on “working mothers,” we honour the fact that this term can represent a wide range of gender identities and family situations, and that the intersectionality of race, socioeconomic status, and LGBTQ+ identity compound the challenges of balancing employment and caregiving.
 We also recognize that in addition to children, people provide care for elderly family members and loved ones with disabilities.
 We write from our own experience as cis-gendered, white working mothers with male partners and welcome additional perspectives from colleagues, clients, and community members about their lived experiences.
 Because we believe what is good for working mothers is good for all of society, we offer these ideas.

 Introduction: What’s at Stake

-As executive search professionals supporting our clients through the tightest labor market we have ever experienced, we can assure you this is no time to be ruling out 50 percent of the potential workforce.
+As executive search professionals supporting our clients through the tightest labour market we have ever experienced, we can assure you this is no time to be ruling out 50 percent of the potential workforce.
 If companies don’t address this new normal, we stand to lose an entire generation of women leaders (and their daughters, who are watching).
 The economic and societal costs could be enormous.

 How can employers engage the working mothers they have managed to retain through the Great Resignation?
 And how can they build organizations worthy of recruiting even more?